rhagarty/jitserver-intro/BLOG-2.md

 In a word, Yes!

-IBM Semeru Runtime Certified Edition will be included, and will be the only offering that includes the OpenJ9 JVM, as well as support for IBM platforms such as Z and POWER.
+IBM Semeru Runtime Certified Edition will be included, and will be the only offering that includes the Eclipse OpenJ9 JVM, as well as support for platforms such as IBM Z and POWER.

 >**NOTE**: IBM Semeru Runtime Certified Edition has an IBM license and is a Java Platform, Standard Edition compatible implementation.

 ## Summary

-If you want access to the latest release of IBM Semeru Runtimes, the preferred site is still [IBM Developer](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/).
+If you want access to the latest release of IBM Semeru Runtimes, [IBM Developer](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/) is still a primary site for downloads.

 As of May 2022, the [Eclipse Adoptium Marketplace](TBD) will provide a convenient alternative download site for the Certified Edition.